 Here are all the ingredients you’ll need to make these banana chocolate chips cookies.
 It’s the usual suspects for making chocolate chip cookies, but also with an over-ripe banana that we’ll be mashing soon.

-The batter will be more moist that the typical cookie dough batter.
+The banana cookies batter will be more moist that the typical cookie dough batter.
 It will be fluffy and airy and this is what helps make them cake-like.

 The cookies are ready when you start to see the edges slightly brown.
 That’s your signal to remove them from the oven and let them cool on a wire rack.
-That’s the hardest part of baking cookies for me.
-I see the cookies, I smell their sweetness and I’ve pre-tasted that uncooked batter.
-And now I have to patiently wait for cooling time.
-I guess that’s the time to wash the dishes, ehy?
+They will look slightly undercooked on the top, but as long as the edges start to brown, then they are ready and will continue to set as they cool.

-- Make sure to use a really over-ripe banana.
+- Use over-ripe banana.
 This makes it easier to mash the banana, but it also adds a lot more sweetness and flavor to the recipe and helps give them that cake-like moist and chewy texture.

 - Use butter and egg at room temperature.
 This helps to make sure everything mixes well together without getting clumps.
 It gives the cookies an even texture and consistent taste.
 If you’re in a rush to get the items to room temperature, you can place the butter in the microwave for 7-10 seconds.
 And you can place the egg in a bowl of warm tap water.